EldarKurbanov/EldarKurbanov/README.md

 - 👋 Hi, I’m @EldarKurbanov
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning and will learn all my life
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on fun things
 - 📫 How to reach me?
 Write me an E-Mail: EldarK@outlook.com